 Applying for Medicaid is complex.
 There are strict financial eligibility rules that must be followed in order to obtain acceptance into the Medicaid program.
 Successfully planning and applying for Medicaid services requires both knowledge and expertise to help you get the best care and protect the most assets.
 We can help you navigate the look back periods, asset transfer penalties and spousal refusal risks to protect the greatest amount of income and assets.

-Together with the elder law attorneys at Tully, Law, PC, Certified Elder Law Attorney Brian Tully has helped over a thousand clients to navigate successfully the complicated eligibility rules of Medicaid’s community home care and nursing home programs.
+Together with the elder law attorneys at Tully Law Group, PC, Certified Elder Law Attorney Brian Tully has helped over a thousand clients to navigate successfully the complicated eligibility rules of Medicaid’s community home care and nursing home programs.

 It would be our honor to help you and your family through this time.